ronnapatp/ronnapat.com/README.md

 ### About this project

-In this project we use sveltekit bootstrap iconair and supabase
+In this project we use sveltekit bootstrap iconair and supabase also a little bit of bootstrap icons